syncfusion-content/fileformat-docs/FileFormat/Presentation/Getting Started.md

 An entire PowerPoint presentation is represented by an instance of IPresentation interface and it is the root element of Essential Presentation’s DOM.

-The below code snippet demonstrates how to create an instance of IPresentation interface.
+The following code example demonstrates how to create an instance of IPresentation interface.

 {% highlight c# %}
 [C#]

-//Create a new instance of PowerPoint presentation
+//Creates a new instance of PowerPoint presentation

 IPresentation presentation = Presentation.Create();